Kettlebell: Lifting styles

 Contemporary kettlebell training is represented basically by five styles.

 Hardstyle has its roots in powerlifting and Gōjū-ryū karate training, particularly hojo undō concepts.
 With emphasis on the "hard" component and borrowing the concept of kime, the Hardstyle focuses on strength and power and duality of relaxation and tension.

 Girevoy, sometimes referred to as the fluid style in comparison to the Hardstyle, represents the training regimen for the competitive sport of kettlebell lifting, focusing on strength endurance.

 Crossfit kettlebell refers to implementation of kettlebell training as in CrossFit curricula, often with significant modifications to preceding styles (e.g. American Swing vs. conventional swing, placing the kettlebell down between snatches).

 Juggling is a training style where the practitioner releases and catches the kettlebell with all manner of spins and flips around the body.

 Kettlebell training is all that is done with a kettlebell outside of the above 4 categories.
 Kettlebell training is extremely broad and caters to many different goals, some being, but not limited to: mobility, flexibility, cardiovascular endurance, strength, speed and power.
 If an athlete is training in the gym, on the beach, or in the park, and not performing any of the above disciplines, they are participating in kettlebell training.

 Kettlebell sport

 The kettlebell sport having originated in Russia now has competitions across the world, it consists of three main lifts: the snatch, jerk and the long cycle.

 Competition colours

 Competition grade kettlebells used in kettlebell sport and lesuire lifting are colour coded by bell or horn to allow quick and easy recognition.

 Weights that increment at 2kg such as; 10, 14, 18, 22, 26, 30, 34 are the same colour as the weight 2 kilograms below them but are notated by black bands on the handle in competitive lifting.
 For example, a 10 Kg bell is pink with black bands on the handle, and an 18 Kg bell is yellow with black bands on the handle.

+Kettlebell toss

+Strongmen events include the competitive tossing of kettlebells.
+For example, in the 2023 World's Strongest Man, competitors were required to toss seven kettlebells, each weighing 45–68 pounds, over a 15-foot bar as quickly as possible.
+The best performance was by Mateusz Kieliszkowski who successfully tossed all seven kettlebells over the bar in 32.44 seconds.